WANF: A last-minute big switch

-Despite having agreed to buy WVEU, CBS continued to search for a stronger affiliate in Atlanta.
-It continued to negotiate with Fox and with Tribune, and by mid-November, the paperwork to purchase channel 69 had not been filed at the FCC.
-On November 16, it was announced that CBS would not be moving to WVEU but instead to WGNX, a station that already produced local newscasts, with CBS committing to buy WVEU and immediately resell it.
+According to a postmortem by Phil Kloer in The Journal and Constitution, CBS had only bought WVEU as a "safety net" in the event it was unable to partner with a higher-profile replacement for WAGA-TV.
+In spite of having found one, CBS went through with its purchase of WVEU and immediately put it back on the market.
 Additionally, WATL was sold to Qwest Broadcasting (a joint venture between music producer Quincy Jones, former NFL defensive end Willie Davis, television producer Don Cornelius, television host Geraldo Rivera, and Tribune) in a two-station, $167-million deal, affiliating with The WB.

 WGNX became Atlanta's new CBS affiliate on December 11, 1994.
-The Atlanta Hawks immediately moved to WATL.
+Unlike WAGA-TV, which preempted some CBS programs and delayed others, WGNX carried all CBS programs at their scheduled times.
+Coinciding with the swap, the Hawks immediately moved to WATL.